-The novel coronavirus, or COVID-19, global pandemic has had and is expected to continue to have an adverse effect on our business and results of operations.
+The COVID-19 pandemic has had and is expected to continue to have an adverse effect on our business and results of operations.

-Governmental authorities around the world have implemented measures to reduce the spread of COVID-19.
+Throughout the duration of the COVID-19 pandemic, governmental authorities around the world have at various times implemented measures to reduce the spread of COVID-19 (and any variants of the virus).
 These measures, including "shelter-in-place" orders suggested or mandated by governmental authorities or otherwise elected by companies as a preventive measure, have adversely affected workforces, customers, consumer sentiment, economies, and financial markets, and, along with decreased consumer spending, have led to an economic downturn in the United States.

 Numerous state and local jurisdictions, including in markets where we operate, have imposed, and others in the future may impose, "shelter-in-place" orders, quarantines, travel restrictions, executive orders and similar government orders and restrictions for their residents to control the spread of COVID-19.
-For example, the federal and state governments in the United States have imposed social distancing measures and restrictions on movement, only allowing essential businesses to remain open.
+For example, federal and state governments in the United States have at times imposed social distancing measures and restrictions on movement, in some cases only allowing essential businesses to remain open.
 Such orders or restrictions have resulted in the temporary closure of many of our merchant operations, work stoppages, slowdowns and delays, mandatory remote operations, travel restrictions and cancellation of events, among other effects, any of which may materially impact our business and results of operations.